How to Play the Card Game Cheat

 - The played cards must be shown to everyone else.

 - If the challenger who called cheat is correct and the player was lying, the cheater must pick up all the cards in the discard pile.
 The challenger takes the next turn.

 - If the challenger is wrong, that player picks up the discard pile.
 The player to the left of the player who played the cards takes the next turn.

 - The next player to the left takes a turn.
 They must declare the values of the cards to be either the same, 1 up, or 1 down from the previous player.

-- For example, if the previous player said they played 3 Kings, the next player would need to say they are playing a certain number of Queens, Kings, or a certain number of Aces.
+- For example, if the previous cards were Kings, the next player should play or claim to play Queens, Kings, or a certain number of Aces.